 Stick to your guns and know your worth

-Don’t be afraid to turn down work because they offer too low a price for your standards.
+Don't be afraid to turn down work because they offer too low a price for your standards.
 Brands always have a budget, they just have to decide where they want to spend it.
 Last month I turned down a job because it paid too low and this month the same company came back and met my price.
-If you don’t set and stick to your rates, you’ll never get paid your rates.
+If you don't set and stick to your rates, you'll never get paid your rates.
 Remember, for each time a blogger works for free, a brand will refuse to pay another blogger for the next job.
-Everything we do in the industry has a knock-on effect and we all have a duty to push the industry towards fair payment for all.
+Everything we do in the industry has a knock-on effect.
+We all have a duty to push the industry towards fair payment for all.

 How did I set my rates?